Skip to content

 Nacha did not prescribe how to render bank account numbers unreadable, but it did endorse a couple of concepts:

-Truncation: Shortening the original value only to store or display a partial segment (typically the last four characters).
+• Truncation: Shortening the original value only to store or display a partial segment (typically the last four characters).
 For example, a bank account number “123456789” might turn into “6789.”

-Destruction: Permanently removing bank account numbers from a system.
+• Destruction: Permanently removing bank account numbers from a system.
 Also known as Deletion, this includes erasing data at rest and in memory and cold storage.

-Encryption: Encryption uses mathematical algorithms to take data, like a bank account number, and convert it into something incomprehensible by comparison.
+• Encryption: Encryption uses mathematical algorithms to take data, like a bank account number, and convert it into something incomprehensible by comparison.
 Encrypted data is decrypted using keys managed by the organization securing the data.

-Tokenization: Tokens substitute data, like a bank account number, with a worthless unique reference string.
+• Tokenization: Tokens substitute data, like a bank account number, with a worthless unique reference string.
 For example, bank account 1234567890 could be turned into g675Dh3eFd6is.
 The organization stores the token instead of the sensitive data.
 Later, the organization may use the token to access all or part of the sensitive data when needed.

-How to determine which option to secure bank account numbers is best for you?
+How to determine which option is best?

-How often are you using the data?
+How often will you need to use the data?

 Getting bank data from end users can feel like pulling teeth, significantly impacting conversion events related to payments.
 If you intend to reuse the bank account number for future debits or credits on even a semi-regular basis, we’d advise organizations to strike Destruction and Truncation off your “options to comply” list.
-Alternatively, if you need to use the bank account number, say, only once per year, Destruction may offer a cost-effective way to comply.

 How many systems store and use the data?

 If you plan to reuse bank account numbers, you will need to store and reference them yourself or with a third-party provider.
 If you decide to go it alone, audit the number of places housing this data and understand the different systems interfacing with those locations.
-This will help scope the initial integration effort and uncover possible risks and costs to maintain after implementation.

 What’s your timeline, and is securing and complying with these requirements a core competency?

 Why?
 Reflect on your most recent roadmap discussion involving security and compliance work.
 How long did it take to get the solution on the roadmap?
 How did the final scope compare to the original?
 How hard is it to return to that work and “do it right” for scale?
 What value-adding product or service was deprioritized?
-Think of these questions as Ibuprofen for future you.

-Combining encryption and tokenization
+Combining Encryption and Tokenization

 Let’s assume, once again, you plan to reuse bank account numbers and need to store them.